-During my investigation of the Sultana explosion, I reviewed the direct testimony for the words and descriptions used by witnesses and experts to better understand the causes of the explosion and perhaps finds clues that others had missed.
+During the investigation of the Sultana explosion, direct testimony by witnesses and experts was reviewed to better understand the causes of the explosion and perhaps finds clues that others had missed.

 The testimony of R.G.
-Taylor, the boilermaker who repaired the leaking Sultana boiler in Vicksburg, Mississippi, included the following statement: “As long as there is a sufficiency of water in the boiler, there is no danger of explosion.”
-Knowing this now to be very much untrue, it led me to search for what engineers and boilermakers in 1865 understood about steam and explosions.
+Taylor, the boilermaker who repaired the leaking Sultana boiler in Vicksburg, Mississippi, included: “As long as there is a sufficiency of water in the boiler, there is no danger of explosion.”
+Knowing this now to be very much untrue, it led to a search for what engineers and boilermakers in 1865 understood about steam and explosions.

 In the early years of steam use, boiler explosions were common yet misunderstood.
 Explosions were blamed on acts of God, spirits, and electricity generation and hydrogen formation in boilers.
 By the mid 1800’s, boiler explosions were occurring almost daily.
 Engineers recognized that they happened due to a sudden burst of steam, but did not understand why.